 What if I lose the hearing notice?

-Contact the Office of Student Conduct (724-357-1264), or stop by Pratt Hall, Room 307.
-The office secretary will be able to give you the time, date, and location of the hearing.
+Contact the Office of Student Conduct (724-357-1264), or stop by Ruddock Hall, Suite G11.
+Someone in the office will be able to give you the time, date, and location of the hearing.

 What should I do if I am harassed by someone about the hearing?